w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "...the number of levels that can be distinguished meaningfully... is kind of proportional to the logarithm of the ratio between the largest and the smallest grain."[^6]

 How ought we determine whether the grains we observe correspond sufficiently closely to *real* things they purport to denote?
-Do we not increasingly negotiate (and shape) consensus reality with language?
+Do we not increasingly negotiate and shape reality with language?
 How to avoid fallacies of reification?
-How to understand the various interwoven techniques of vocalization, inscription, transmission, and computation which have blossomed so vigorously from the first words spoken some hundred thousand years ago?
+How to understand the various interwoven forms of vocalization, inscription, transmission, and computation which now surround us and have somehow blossomed from little more than a grunt some hundred thousand years ago?

 [Box](https://en.wikipedia.org/wiki/All_models_are_wrong) and Lucěno contend that